-The PPR* Food Programmes established by The Lost Food Project, are important schemes as we reach some of the city’s most vulnerable inhabitants, the urban poor, who are often overlooked by other outreach programmes. *(Perumahan Pangsapuri Rakyat – PPR)
+The PPR* Food Programmes established by The Lost Food Project, are important schemes as we reach some of the city’s most vulnerable inhabitants, the urban poor, who are often overlooked by other outreach programmes. *(Projek Perumahan Rakyat – PPR)

-The Lost Food Project have two weekly PPR Food programmes, one in Gombok and one in Lembah Pantai, consistently providing tonnes of nutritious food to thousands of recipients.
+The Lost Food Project have two weekly PPR Food programmes, one in Gombak and one in Lembah Pantai, consistently providing tonnes of nutritious food to thousands of recipients.

 Come rain or shine, the TLFP volunteers work tirelessly to rally stallholders at the Selayang wholesale market and supermarkets such as Giant, Jasons, Village Grocer and BIG to secure surplus food and products for the +55 charities and thousands of families in the two PPR Food Programmes.

 Every tonne of food rescued means a tonne less of food waste going to the municipal landfill while feeding those most in need.

 To find out more about the PPR Feeding Programme please get in touch email@example.com